memiiso/debezium-server-iceberg/docs/migration.md

 This approach preserves all your data while allowing the schema to evolve to accommodate the new data type.
 You can later decide to backfill the data and consolidate it into a single column if needed.

-or you can simply could use COALESCE and read consolidated data
+Alternatively, you can use COALESCE to read consolidated data:
 ```sql
 SELECT COALESCE(timestamp_millis(order_created_ts_ms_legacy), order_created_ts_ms) AS order_created_ts_ms FROM my_catalog.my_db.my_table
 ```